shawnyu5/fragments/submission/lab_2/README.md

 If you can't get it to work, you can always write your own login/logout button components, based on my code below.

 If you're not using a web framework, create some simple HTML buttons for `Login` and `Logout`, as well as a place to display the user's `username` once authenticated.
-Here's a basic sample, but you can make it look like whatever you want:
+Here's a basic sample, but you can make it look like whatever you want (i.e., this is just to get you started):

 ```html
 <!DOCTYPE html>